cnumr/ecoindex_cli/README.md

 - Python ^3.8
 - [Poetry](https://python-poetry.org/)
+- Google Chrome installed on your computer

 ## Setup

 - Get the source
-- Get [Chromedriver](https://chromedriver.chromium.org/downloads) for your system, install it in your PATH and then configure [.env](.env) file
+- Get [Chromedriver](https://chromedriver.chromium.org/downloads) corresponding to your google chrome version, install it in your PATH and then configure [.env](.env) file
 - Install the command: `poetry install`
 - You're good to go